okdecm/Villain/README.md

 # How to use
 Simply extract Villain to any directory, and include the root file Villain.php.
-Villain.php will autoload any Villain classes you chose to use automatically.
+Villain.php will autoload any Villain classes you choose to use automatically.
 **Make sure to `use` the correct namespaces**

 # Routing